ekmclinden/avengers/README.md

 ## Known Bugs

 * Most likely formatting errors.
-* Noticed a slight lag on GitHub pages.
-Refresh page if not loading.
+* if you get a 17/18 value as your first try, nothing happens. need to edit code to include => on my comparisons.

 ## Technologies Used